CalebDeLeeuwMisfits/PokemonLLMAgentBenchmark/README.md

 - Handles graceful shutdown on interruption

 ### 2. agent.py
-Contains the core intelligence of the system with two main classes:
+Contains the core intelligence of the system with three main components:
 - **KnowledgeBase**: Manages the agent's memory of game state, locations, Pokémon team, objectives, and game controls in a structured format
-- **PokemonAgent**: The decision-making engine that:
+- **PokemonAgent**: The decision-making engine that processes screenshots and maintains agent state
-  - Processes screenshots to understand the current state
-  - Supports multiple LLM backends (Claude API or Ollama local inference)
-  - Uses smolagents' CodeAgent for structured decision making
-  - Maintains agent state and planning capabilities
-  - Logs the agent's thinking process and actions
+- **Tool Functions**: Standalone functions decorated with `@tool` that provide the agent with capabilities to interact with the game

 ### 3. game_interface.py
 Handles all interaction with the Pokémon game through the PyBoy emulator using three classes: